eyandocumet/eyandocumet.github.io/projects/safety_thrower.md

 The "Safety Grenade" is a wearable, throwable personal safety device designed to enhance communication during emergencies.
 Worn as a necklace, it amplifies the human voice and activates an alarm when pulled during an attack, drawing attention and signaling distress.

+# Skills Demonstrated
+- **Geometric Dimensioning & Tolerancing (GD&T)** – Applied GD&T principles for precise technical drawings and ensuring dimensional accuracy across components.
+- **Arduino & Electronics Design** – Developed the device's electronics using Arduino IDE, selecting components like the Arduino Nano and designing circuit schematics with KiCAD.
+- **Project Management** – Managed the project timeline, coordinated team tasks, and implemented an asynchronous work model to optimize efficiency for a team of four.
+- **Prototyping & Manufacturing** – Led the manufacturing of components, including 3D printing the chassis and integrating off-the-shelf parts for assembly.
+- **Iterative Design Process** – Led the team through several design iterations, testing and refining the prototype for optimal functionality and performance.

 # Design & Development

 As a Project Manager and Circuitry Lead to this project of four, I was responsible for ensuring compliance with project requirements, and designing the electronics using Arduino IDE and KiCAD.
 A significant part of the design process involved creating technical drawings of our components with Geometric Dimensioning and Tolerancing (GD&T) principles, ensuring each of the 8 components met strict dimensional and functional standards.
 I created detailed technical drawings for each component to ensure clarity in design communication and to facilitate assembly.